openstack-archive/fuel-plugin-midonet/doc/content/user-guide.rst

 Append the `nsdb_group.yaml` file into the `deployment_tasks.yaml` one

         cat /tmp/nsdb_group.yaml >> ./release_1/deployment_tasks.yaml

+Open your favourite text editor and edit the './release_1/deployment_tasks.yaml', look for the `primary-controller` id group:

+        - id: primary-controller
+          parameters:
+          strategy:
+          type: one_by_one
+          required_for:
+          - deploy_end
+          requires:
+          - deploy_start
+          role:
+          - primary-controller
+          type: group

+And replace the `requires` tag from `deploy_start` to `nsdb`:

+        - id: primary-controller
+          parameters:
+          strategy:
+          type: one_by_one
+          required_for:
+          - deploy_end
+          requires:
+          - nsdb
+          role:
+          - primary-controller
+          type: group

+Q: WHAT I HAVE DONE?
+A: MidoNet API will be deployed in the controller.
+To configure the API, we need to know the location of the ZooKeeper services.
+Replacing `deploy_start` to `nsdb` (the role that deploys Zookeeper) we will guarantee that any controller will always be deployed after any `nsdb` host and the API will have all the needed data to be deployed properly.

 And upload the edited `deployment-tasks` file to the release 1: